Eye mucus in dogs is normal and can be caused by a number of things, from viruses to allergies.

 Bacterial conjunctivitis can be highly contagious, so keep your infected pet away from other dogs and family members.
 Check for foreign matter by looking at both your dog’s eyes.
 Wear rubber gloves and check for pus and mucus that may be causing the irritation.

-In this video, Wendy Zimmerman, DVM, CVA, explains more about how to clean a dog’s eyes using an eye wash that’s pet-safe:
+In this video, Dr. Wendy Zimmerman, DVM, CVA, explains more about how to clean a dog’s eyes using an eye wash that’s pet-safe:

 2. Canine Dry Eye